biolink/biolink-model/docs/has_phenotype.md

 {: .translator_minimal-subset-label }

 holds between a biological entity and a phenotype, where a phenotype is construed broadly as any kind of quality of an organism part, a collection of these qualities, or a change in quality or qualities (e.g. abnormally increased temperature).
+In SNOMEDCT, disorders with keyword 'characterized by' should translate into this predicate.

 URI: [biolink:has_phenotype](https://w3id.org/biolink/vocab/has_phenotype)